 Delivered in either Korean or English, each presentation will be limited to 20 minutes, followed by discussions and Q & A sessions.

 Graduate students are also welcome to submit proposals and to participate in the conference.
 All proposals should be sent to the Organizing Committee at email@example.com by April 15, 2017.

 Applicants will be notified of the acceptance of their proposals by May 10, 2017.

 For further inquiry, please feel free to contact the Organizing Committee.

-For more information, please check the attached file.
+P.S.
+For the detailed information please check the attached file.